Dealing with the financial affairs of someone who has died

 • you’ve already reported the value of the estate of the person who died (this includes their money, property and possessions) to HMRC

-You can apply online at GOV.UK.
+You can apply for probate online at GOV.UK.
 You’ll need to sign a statement of truth online and send documents to the probate registry after you’ve finished the application.
 You’ll be told what you need to send.

 Applying for probate or letters of administration by post